Is Your Child Exhausted and Cranky After School?

 What about after-school activities?

 You know it well.
-Mondays are soccer, Tuesdays you go swimming, Wednesdays mean music lessons and church, and the list goes on.
+Mondays are soccer, Tuesdays are for swimming, Wednesdays are for music lessons and church, and the list goes on.
 How do you incorporate calming activities and a sensory diet while rushing from one activity to the next?
 It can be done with just a little bit of forethought and planning.
 What you do in the first five minutes after your child gets home from school and before your activities can set the tone for the whole evening.

-• Affection – Greet them with calm and safe words.
+- Greet them with calm and safe words.
 This relaxed start is essential.
 If you are stressed and rushing, it downloads your anxiety into your kids, “C’mon, c’mon, we gotta hustle!”
-No wonder kids resist, are cranky, or even explode – your anxiety, combined with their exhaustion and stress, is combustible.
+No wonder kids resist, are cranky, or even explode – your anxiety combined with their exhaustion and stress is combustible.

-• Sensory activity – If you are going to an activity right when kids get home, they can have big muscle fun getting to the car.
+- If you are going to an activity right when kids get home, they can have big muscle fun getting to the car.
+(Jump like a kangaroo, hop on one foot, race around the perimeter of the house on the way to the car.)

-• If you are going to an older sibling’s activity, you can work in a trip to a nearby park for 15 minutes while the sibling is at practice or the game.
-Consider this: your family may function better if your world doesn’t revolve around one child’s extra-curricular activity! 😉
+- If you are going to an older sibling’s activity, you can work in a trip to a nearby park for 15 minutes while the sibling is at practice or the game.
+Something to consider: It can be hard to be the sibling who feels like they are getting dragged everywhere!
+We know how much you love supporting your child’s passions – but what if your family could discover even deeper connection and joy when extra-curricular activities enhance your family life rather than overwhelm it?

 Every person in your family has a unique body, unique nervous system wiring, and unique needs.
 Be intentional about learning what your child needs for a “sensory diet” when they come home from school, and you will likely find the rest of your day goes a lot more smoothly!